Types of Product Liability

-At Auger and Auger we handle many different types of product liability claims.
+At Auger & Auger Accident and Injury Lawyers we handle many different types of product liability claims.
 If you or a loved one has been injured by an unsafe or defective product we can help.

 Manufacturing Defect Cases